hackclub/hackclub/workshops/that_was_easy/README.md

 `.play()` is a function that is a part of the Audio object, and it plays the sound.

-Now, if you save your `index.js` file, you'll note that upon reloading live preview, the `index.html` page now plays "That was easy!"
-And it was!

 Yay!
 We've added audio to our webpage.

+Now if you **Run** your repl and reload the live preview, you may get to hear your "That was easy!" audio play.
+If it doesn't play, no need to fret, adding the button click will make it work :)

 ### Creating Functions

-If we save our file and let the live preview reload, we hear "That was easy!".
+Right now the Audio play function gets triggered whenever a user loads the page.
 But we don't want this.
-We want the sound to play, but only at our command.
+We want the sound to play at our command.

 To have a little more control over this, let's create a function that will play the sound only when we call the function.
 A function in JavaScript stores a set of instructions in a variable.
 We can call the function to execute these instructions whenever we want.